CP2017s/cp2017s_practice/docs/exercise_4.md

         Byunghoon 24 Male
         Jiwoo 24 Female
         2
-        Byunghoon dcslab
         Jiwoo dcslab
+        HyunIl dcslab

 ### 2-4.
 Output Example

         HyunIl is 24 years old, and is Male
+        Hyunil is studying in dcslab
-        Byunghoon is 24 years old, and is Male Byunghoon is studying in dcslab
+        Byunghoon is 24 years old, and is Male
         Jiwoo is 24 years old, and is Female
         Jiwoo is studying in dcslab